 A Fund's investments in foreign securities may be subject to foreign withholding and other taxes, which would reduce the Fund's yield on such securities.
-Shareholders generally will not be entitled to claim a foreign tax credit or deduction with respect to foreign taxes, although it is possible that a Fund may be able to elect to pass through foreign tax credits or deductions to its shareholders.
+Shareholders generally will not be entitled to claim a foreign tax credit or deduction with respect to foreign taxes.
 In addition, each Fund's investments in foreign securities or foreign currencies may increase or accelerate such Fund's recognition of ordinary income and may affect the timing or amount of such Fund's distributions.
 Each Fund may hold securities that are passive foreign investment companies for U.S. federal income tax purposes.
-For more information, see the SAI under "FEDERAL INCOME TAXES - Special Tax Considerations."

-Each Fund may at times buy debt obligations at a discount from the price at which they were originally issued ("original issue discount"), especially during periods of rising interest rates.
+Each Fund may acquire debt obligations that have "original issue discount," which is the excess of a debt obligation's stated redemption price at maturity over the obligation's issue price.
 For U.S. federal income tax purposes, any original issue discount inherent in such investments will be included in a Fund's ordinary income when and as it accrues as required by applicable law.
 Even though payment of that amount may not be received until a later time, and will be subject to a risk of nonpayment, it will be distributed to shareholders as taxable dividends over the term of the instrument.
 Each Fund may also buy debt obligations in the secondary market which are treated as having market discount.
 Generally, gain recognized on the disposition of such an investment is treated as ordinary income for U.S. federal income tax purposes to the extent of the accrued market discount, but each Fund may elect instead to include the amount of market discount as ordinary income over the term of the instrument even though such Fund does not receive payment of such amount at that time.